-Grading will be based on weekly assignments (30%), a mid-term exam (30%), and a final exam (40%).
+Grading will be based on in-class exercise and homework (30%), a mid-term exam (30%), and a final exam (40%).
 Students will be assessed for their understanding of the programming syntax, logics, and the ability to write programs for mathematical and engineering problems.